Jajabenit250/tekana-ewallet/README.md

     - Create and read transactions.

-2. Tech Stack
+### Tech Stack

-    - API Layer
+1. API Layer

     [NestJS + Express](https://nestjs.com/) acts as the API Layer for the architecture.
 It takes care of listening for client requests and calling the appropriate back-end microservice to fulfill them.

-    - Microservice Layer
+2. Microservice Layer

     [gRPC](https://grpc.io/) was chosen as the framework to do the microservices.
 [Protocol buffers](https://developers.google.com/protocol-buffers/) was used as the data interchange format between the client (REST API) and the server (gRPC microservices).
 NestJS is still the framework used to create the gRPC Microservices.

-    - Persistence Layer
+3. Persistence Layer

     PostgreSQL is used as the database and TypeORM is used as the Object-Relational Mapper (ORM).

-    - Deployment
+4. Deployment

     Deployment is done with containers in mind.
 A Docker Compose file along with Dockerfiles for each project are given to run the whole thing on any machine.
 For production, it's always recommended to use [Kubernetes](https://kubernetes.io/) for these kinds of microservices architecture to deploy in production.

-3. System architecture
+### System architecture

     sample architecture considering the changes

     ![My First Board (3)](https://user-images.githubusercontent.com/51251401/210193514-c62bda1e-053b-49dc-9642-5f7d50755875.jpg)

+1. A Bit about the Architecture

     - Load balancers: To handle the high volume of requests and traffic, the system should use load balancers to distribute requests across multiple servers.
 This can help ensure that the system remains responsive and can scale horizontally as needed.